JosePizarro3/NERxiv/docs/tutorials/rag_extractor_tutorial.md

           "If you do NOT find the value of a field in the text, do NOT make up a value.
 Leave it as null in the JSON output.", "Do NOT infer values of fields that are not explicitly mentioned in the text.", "Return the JSON as specified in the prompt.
-Do NOT make up a new JSON with different field names or structure.", "Ensure that all parsed values are of the correct data type as defined in the DFT schema.", ],
+Do NOT make up a new JSON with different field names or structure.", "Ensure that all parsed values are of the correct data type as defined in the targeted section.", ],
       examples=[],
   ),